farsightsec/axa/README.md

 ## Building
 -----------
-`axa` has the following external dependencies:
+The `axa` suite has the following external dependencies:

 * C compiler (gcc or llvm seem to work wonderfully)
 * [nmsg](https://github.com/farsightsec/nmsg)